 Enter DURING a winning moment to win

 When prizes are awarded to entries during a winning moment, that moment could be less than a second, or as long as 30 minutes!
 The first person to enter during that time wins a prize.
 In most cases nobody enters, nobody wins and the prize isn’t awarded – in Jarlsberg‘s 2017 promotion there were 1,032 prizes available to be won, but you had to enter your code during a five second winning moment to win (there were only 25 winners).
 McDonalds Monopoly is another example, where you can enter online codes for the chance to win cash prizes – in this case, the T&Cs don’t state how long the moment is (it’s presumably less than a second!).
-A recent example was the Highland Spring promotion, where you had to enter during a one second winning moment.
+A current example is the Poundland Big Clean promotion where you have to enter during a one second winning moment.

 Where prizes do ‘roll over’, if the promotion begins before promotional stock is in the shops there will be a backlog of ‘rolled over’ prizes to clear, and all early entries will be winners!